The Utah Triangle: National Park Wonderland

 First up on this epic road trip is Capitol Reef, one of the lesser known and least visited parks in Utah.
 Take a stroll on the boardwalks to view petroglyphs from the Fremont and Pueblo Native Americans.

 Staring at the ancient carvings on the red canyon walls is the perfect way to begin your trip, it will make you step back and realize just how long humans have inhabited this somewhat inhospitable yet magnificent state.
 Continue on down the road and make the trek to Hickman's Bridge, a great primer for the arches that lay ahead.

 Two hours down the road lies one of the most iconic parks in the entire U.S. park system, Arches.
 Even if you aren't a seasoned outdoorsy-type you have most likely seen images of this park.
-It graced the state's quarter a few years back and was even used in a Super Bowl commercial this year.
+It graced the state's quarter a few years back and was even used in a Super Bowl commercial in 2016.
 Even if it is filled with hordes of tourists you have to make the three-mile hike to the Delicate Arch, one of the most recognizable geological features in the world.
 I'd recommend getting there right at sunrise before it becomes too packed and then heading out to explore the rest of the park which contains more than 2,000 other arches.